anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI as defined in {{RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a (customer) site domain.
 This includes the discovery of network elements in the target domain, time synchronization, and the exchange of security information necessary to establish trust between a pledge and the domain.
 Security information about the target domain, specifically the target domain certificate, is exchanged utilizing voucher objects as defined in {{RFC8366}}.
-These vouchers are signed objects, which are provided via the domain registrar to the pledge and originate from a Manufacturer's Authorized Signing Authority (MASA).
+These vouchers are signed objects, provided via the domain registrar to the pledge and originate from a Manufacturer's Authorized Signing Authority (MASA).

-BRSKI addresses scenarios in which the pledge acts as client for the bootstrapping and is the initiator of the bootstrapping.
+BRSKI addresses scenarios in which the pledge acts as client for the bootstrapping and is the initiator of the bootstrapping (this document refers to the approach as pledge-initiator-mode).
 In industrial environments the pledge may behave as a server and thus does not initiate the bootstrapping with the domain registrar.
-In this scenarios it is expected that the pledge will be triggered to generate request objects to be bootstrapped in the registrar's domain.
+In this scenarios it is expected that the pledge will be triggered to generate request objects to be bootstrapped in the registrar's domain (this document refers to the approach as pledge-responder-mode).
 For this, an additional component is introduced acting as an agent for the domain registrar (registrar-agent) towards the pledge.
 This may be a functionality of a commissioning tool or it may be even co-located with the registrar.
 In contrast to BRSKI the registrar-agent performs the object exchange with the pledge and provides/retrieves data objects to/from the domain registrar.
-For the interaction with the domain registrar the registrar agent will use existing BRSKI endpoints.
+For the interaction with the domain registrar the registrar-agent will use existing BRSKI endpoints.

-The goal is to enhance BRSKI to be usable also for a pledge in responder mode.
+The goal is to enhance BRSKI to support pledges in responder mode also.
 This is addressed by

 * introducing the registrar-agent as new component to facilitate the communication between the pledge and the registrar, when the pledge is in responder mode (acting as server).